deeplearning4j/deeplearning4j/about.md

 # About Us

 Deeplearning4j is an open-source, distributed deep-learning project in Java and Scala spearheaded by the people at [Skymind](http://www.skymind.io), a San Francisco-based business intelligence and enterprise software firm.
 We're a team of data scientists, deep-learning specialists, Java systems engineers and semi-sentient robots.

 There are a lot of knobs to turn when you're training a distributed deep-learning network.
 We've done our best to explain them, so that Deeplearning4j can serve as a DIY tool for Java, Scala and Clojure programmers working on Hadoop and other file systems.
 If you require support or customization beyond these tutorials, please contact us at [Skymind](http://www.skymind.io/contact/).

 <p align="center">
-<a href="./quickstart" class="btn btn-custom" onClick="ga('send', 'event', ‘quickstart', 'click');">Get Started With Deeplearning4j</a>
+<a href="quickstart" type="button" class="btn btn-lg btn-success" onClick="ga('send', 'event', ‘quickstart', 'click');">GET STARTED WITH DEEPLEARNING4J</a>
 </p>

 ## ND4J & ND4S

 [ND4J is the Java scientific computing engine](http://nd4j.org/) powering our matrix manipulations.
 (See its [Github repo here](https://github.com/deeplearning4j/nd4j/).)
 [ND4S](https://github.com/deeplearning4j/nd4s) is its Scala wrapper.

 ## Media

 Deeplearning4j has been featured in [Wired](http://www.wired.com/2014/06/skymind-deep-learning/), [GigaOM](http://gigaom.com/2014/06/02/a-startup-called-skymind-launches-pushing-open-source-deep-learning/), [Businessweek](http://www.businessweek.com/articles/2014-06-03/teaching-smaller-companies-how-to-probe-deep-learning-on-their-own), [Venturebeat](http://venturebeat.com/2014/06/02/skymind-launches-with-open-source-plug-and-play-deep-learning-features-for-your-app/), [The Wall Street Journal](http://blogs.wsj.com/cio/2014/06/03/the-morning-download-apple-relies-on-ecosystem-for-innovation/), [Fusion](http://fusion.net/story/177825/privacy-conscious-siris-that-dont-give-up-your-secrets-are-coming/) and [Java Magazine](oraclejavamagazine-digital.com/javamagazine/may_june_2015?sub_id=DJ9kzXBnuXELe#pg58).
 DL4J workshops are offered through [GalvanizeU](http://www.galvanizeu.com/) in San Francisco.

 ## Support